Nutrition Science

 - Carbohydrates drive the leptin response — keep fat moderate, protein constant

-- Frequency depends on leanness: leaner individuals benefit from more frequent refeeds
+- Leaner individuals benefit from more frequent refeeds — metabolic adaptation is more pronounced (Trexler 2014)

 - Refeeds are a refinement tool, not a substitute for correct fundamentals